Articles of Incorporation and Rules

 Chapter 4 General Meeting and General Assembly

-Article 46 This association shall establish a General Meeting of Representatives to serve as the general meeting.
+Article 46 This association shall establish a General Assembly to serve as a substitute for the General Meeting.

 (Number of Representatives)

-Article 47 The number of representatives shall be determined by the Representative Election Regulations, and shall be between 180 and 250.
+Article 47 The number of representatives shall be determined by the representative election regulations, not less than 180 and not more than 250.

 (Election of Representatives)

-Article 48 Representatives shall be elected from among the members in accordance with the Representative Election Regulations.
+Article 48 Representatives shall be elected from among the members in accordance with the regulations for the election of representatives.

 (Replacement of Representatives)

 Article 49.
-In the event of a vacancy in the position of Representative, the replacement shall be in accordance with the provisions of the Representative Election Regulations.
+In the event that a representative becomes vacant, the replacement shall be in accordance with the provisions of the Representative Election Regulations.

-Article 50 As representatives of the members, representatives must perform their duties in good faith, taking into account the will of the members.
+Article 50 Representatives, as representatives of the union members, must perform their duties faithfully, taking into account the will of the union members.

-Article 51 The term of office of the Representative shall be one year.
-However, this does not preclude re-election.
+Article 51 The term of office of representatives shall be one year.
+However, re-election is permitted.

 2. Notwithstanding the provisions of the preceding paragraph, the term of office of an alternate representative shall be the remaining term of office of the predecessor